rehierl/node-tree-outliner/3-3-0-design-4.md

 strict association.

 **CLARIFICATION**
 All associations (strict/explicit or loose/implicit) are considered to be semantically equivalent.
-From that point on, this semantical equivalence is a necessity/requirement.
+From that point on, this equivalence is a necessity/requirement.

 Consequently, any rooted path in this context can be reduced to a path which ends with a strictly associated node.
 That is, because the remainder of a path,